 2.3 Research design

 Kerlinger (1983) defines research design as a plan, structure and technique of investigation for obtaining answers to research questions and controlling variance.
 In this study, selected features were qualitative, behavioural in nature after a comprehensive consideration of available literature and to support the study aim.
 The majority of these features were ex-post facto in nature and have little chance of being modified by the researcher.
-As a result, the ex-post facto design was selected for the current study.
+As a result, the ex-post facto design was selected for the study.
 According to Kerlinger (1964), ex-post factor research is a systematic empirical inquiry in which the investigator has no control over variables because their manifestations have already occurred and cannot be controlled.
 Without direct intervention, assumptions about links between variables were based on the associated variance of independent and dependent variables.

 2.4 Variables and their Measurements